SpoBo/dobiss2mqtt/README.md

 It will make a *lot* of requests to your CAN Programmer since it'll poll for the state of every relay you have.

+## Alternatives

+https://github.com/VandenboschVincent/DobissConnector is an alternate implementation in .NET.
+It has a REST API and a small web UI to toggle switches.

 ## Config

 See [data/config.js.example](data/config.js.example) for the main configuration.
 Rename it